Brad Pitt rules out retirement and prefers to take it slow with the movies

 “I like doing all genres of film, new interpretations,” adds Pitt.

 “I’ve made enough mistakes at my age.
-And hopefully, I’ve accumulated enough experience of what I did right and what I did wrong.
+And with luck, I’ve accumulated enough experience what I did right and what I did wrong.
 Now, you have to be able to apply that kind of wisdom,” reflects the actor.

 In a recent interview with GQ magazine, the star of “Fight Club” and “Seven – The Seven Deadly Sins” confesses the feeling of being living “the last semester” of his career.